Debra Bartelli, DrPH

 About Debra Bartelli

-Debra Bartelli, DrPH, is a Research Associate Professor of Urban Health and the Director of Undergraduate Programs.
+Debra Bartelli, DrPH, is a Research Associate Professor of Urban Health.
 She received her MPH and doctoral degrees from Columbia University Mailman School of Public Health.
 Before joining the University of Memphis faculty, Dr. Bartelli worked for a national research firm conducting evaluations for non-profits, foundations, and government agencies.
 She also directed a multi-sector initiative in Shelby County designed to improve health outcomes, improve quality of care, and reduce healthcare costs with a focus on infant mortality reduction, chronic disease prevention, and end-of-life care.
 Dr. Bartelli's public health interests are diverse and include the built environment, adverse childhood experiences (ACEs), environmental policy, food insecurity, and program evaluation.
 She is a founding member of the University’s iIMPACT Center.
 She also conducts fieldwork focused on improving public health infrastructure, access to clean water, and reducing food insecurity in rural Haiti.

 - DrPH, Columbia University Mailman School of Public Health, New York, NY